ReesMorrison/NetlifyBlogThemes/content/post/2021-02-08-decisions-the-card-players-a-painting-by-paul-cezanne/DecisionsCardPlayersCezanne.md

 description: Paul Cezanne's impressionist painting of two men playing cards in a cafe.
 ---

 In Paul Cézanne’s “The Card Players” ("Les joueurs de cartes"), we peek in on two men engrossed in a game of cards.
-Although Cezanne probably painted this calm and pleasurable glimpse of French life without a thought to its implications for decision-making, we can interpret from it several.
+Although Cézanne probably painted this calm and pleasurable glimpse of French life without a thought to its implications for decision-making, we can interpret from it several.

 <!--more-->